 Most adults will (and should) strongly consider the hotels of Crescent Lake—Disney’s Beach Club Resort, Yacht Club, and BoardWalk Inn.
 These hotels all allow you to walk to Epcot and Hollywood Studios, both of which are theme parks that tend to be beloved by adults.

 This area is also packed with bars and restaurants.
-Of the Disney hotels at the Boardwalk, we recommend Yacht Club.
+Of the Disney hotels at the Boardwalk, we recommend Boardwalk Inn.
+(The famed Stormalong Bay pool at Yacht and Beachwill be undergoing construction until mid-2025, so be sure to check into that before booking either of those.)
 The Marriott-operated Swan and Dolphin are also in this area and lower-priced than the Disney options.

 Similar to Animal Kingdom Lodge, Wilderness Lodge has a lower price among the deluxe resorts but also sub-par transportation.
 With great dining and drinking and a beautiful decor, this one is worth a look as well.